 - The merger of Rockland’s parent, Orange and Rockland Utilities, with Consolidated Edison, Inc.

-In addition to Rockland Electric, the Firm has had the opportunity to work with the New Jersey Utilities Association (NJUA), the trade organization for the state’s electric, gas, water and sewer utilities, and each of the state’s other electric distribution utilities in a variety of matters.
-The firm currently represents the NJUA before the Appellate Division of the New Jersey Superior Court, as a Respondent defending against a challenge to a BPU Order that favorably modified the methodology used for calculating consolidated tax adjustments (CTAs) in public utility rate proceedings.
+The Firm represented Jersey Central Power & Light Company in obtaining approval of its $97 million JCP&L Reliability Plus Infrastructure Investment Program (“IIP”) under the Board’s new infrastructure investment recovery rules, N.J.A.C.
+14:3-2A.1 et seq.
+The Firm also represents New Jersey Natural Gas Company in connection with appellate matters concerning its Southern Reliability Link (“SRL”) intrastate gas transmission pipeline and other litigation matters.
+In addition to our current energy utility clients, the Firm has had the opportunity to work with the New Jersey Utilities Association (“NJUA”), the trade organization for the state’s electric, gas, water and sewer utilities, and each of the state’s other electric distribution utilities, in a variety of matters.
+The Firm represented the NJUA before the Appellate Division of the New Jersey Superior Court, as a Respondent defending against a challenge to a BPU Order that favorably modified the methodology used for calculating consolidated tax adjustments (“CTAs”) in public utility rate proceedings.

-The firm represented Atlantic City Electric Company, d/b/a Conectiv, in the year-long legislative process resulting in EDECA.
+The Firm represented Atlantic City Electric Company, d/b/a Conectiv, in the year-long legislative process resulting in EDECA.
 In that endeavor, the public utilities and regulatory practice group and governmental affairs practice group worked in coordinated fashion to formulate proposed language for the legislation which met the client’s objectives, and to press for enactment of the legislation before key legislators, regulators, the Office of Chief Counsel to the Governor and other influential constituencies.
-We have represented Atlantic Electric in proceedings before the BPU, Superior Court and Appellate Division in defense of condemnation litigation initiated by a municipality in an effort to acquire a portion of the company’s distribution system and customers by a municipality.
+We represented Atlantic City Electric in proceedings before the BPU, Superior Court and Appellate Division in defense of condemnation litigation initiated by a municipality in an effort to acquire a portion of the company’s distribution system and customers.

-The firm has also represented non-utilities in certain energy-related matters.
-The firm recently served as New Jersey Counsel to Calpine Corporation in its acquisition of Champion Energy Services, LLC, a licensed power supplier.
-We also represented Calpine as New Jersey Counsel in its $1.63 billion purchase of 4,490 MW of power generation assets from Pepco Holdings, Inc. and the related acquisition financing from a syndication group led by Credit Suisse AG.
+The Firm has also represented non-utilities in certain energy-related matters.
+The Firm represented Calpine as New Jersey Counsel in its $1.63 billion purchase of 4,490 MW of power generation assets from Pepco Holdings, Inc. and the related acquisition financing from a syndication group led by Credit Suisse AG.
 The purchase included 18 operating power plants, half of which were located in New Jersey.
+We also served as New Jersey Counsel to Calpine Corporation in its acquisition of Champion Energy Services, LLC, a licensed power supplier.

-The firm has served as counsel to several lenders to and developers of cogeneration projects, including projects at Marcal Paper Mills in Elmwood Park, Schering-Plough in Kenilworth, the Exxon refinery in Linden and the Coastal Oil Company Eagle Point facility in West Deptford Township.
+The Firm has also represented unregulated entrants to the competitive electric market on discrete licensing and regulatory matters.
+The Firm has served as counsel to several lenders to and developers of cogeneration projects, including projects at Marcal Paper Mills in Elmwood Park, Schering-Plough in Kenilworth, the Exxon refinery in Linden and the Coastal Oil Company Eagle Point facility in West Deptford Township.

-For the past several years, Riker Danzig has served as outside New Jersey counsel to Sprint in BPU and appellate matters.
-Recently, the firm successfully represented Sprint before the BPU in a litigated proceeding achieving reductions in switched access rates, and then again before the Appellate Division in upholding that favorable BPU decision against several appeals.
-The firm also represented Sprint in obtaining BPU approval of its acquistiion by SoftBank and subsequent reorganization, and in the BPU’s ILEC service reclassification and alternative regulation plan proceedings.
+For the past decade, Riker Danzig has served as outside New Jersey counsel to Sprint in BPU and appellate matters.
+The Firm successfully represented Sprint before the BPU in obtaining approval of its merger with T-Mobile.
+Prior to that we successfully represented Sprint in a litigated proceeding achieving reductions in switched access rates, and then again before the Appellate Division in upholding that favorable BPU decision against stay motions and several appeals.
+The Firm also represented Sprint in obtaining BPU approval of its acquisition by SoftBank and subsequent reorganization, and in ILEC service reclassification and alternative regulation plan proceedings.

-In addition, following divestiture in the early 1980’s until its merger with Southwestern Bell Company, the firm served as outside New Jersey regulatory counsel to AT&T Communications of NJ, L.P.
-(AT&T).
+In addition, following divestiture in the early 1980s until its merger with Southwestern Bell Company, the Firm served as outside New Jersey regulatory counsel to AT&T Communications of NJ, L.P. (“AT&T”).
 In this role, Riker Danzig represented AT&T in the major divestiture and post-divestiture telecommunications proceedings before the BPU and Appellate Courts, including its initial post-divestiture rate and access charge proceedings.
-We also participated with the BPU staff in the development of rate flexibility regulations for IXCs.
-We represented AT&T in the legislative hearings which culminated in the enactment of legislation substantially deregulating the pricing of interexchange carrier services throughout New Jersey.
+We also participated with the BPU staff in the development of rate flexibility regulations for interexchange carrier (“IXCs”).
+We represented AT&T in the legislative hearings which culminated in the enactment of legislation substantially deregulating the pricing of IXC services throughout New Jersey.
 (See the 1992 Telecommunications Act, N.J.S.A.
 48:2-21.16 et seq.)
 We also represented AT&T in the proceedings before the BPU and Federal District Court which successfully opened up the intraLATA toll market to competition, first on a 10XXX dial-around basis, and then on a presubscription basis.
-The firm also represented AT&T before the BPU in matters involving implementation of the Telecommunications Act of 1996, as well as Verizon’s Plan for an Alternative Form of Regulation.
+The Firm also represented AT&T before the BPU in matters involving implementation of the Telecommunications Act of 1996, as well as Verizon’s Plan for an Alternative Form of Regulation.
 For example, we represented AT&T as outside New Jersey Counsel in its initial arbitration with Verizon (then Bell Atlantic) pursuant to the Telecommunications Act and in the BPU’s generic local competition proceeding.
-The firm also represented AT&T in obtaining regulatory approvals for transactional matters including restructuring and securitization of accounts receivable.
-Finally, we successfully represented AT&T in the proceedings before the BPU to obtain approval of its merger with SBC.
+The Firm also represented AT&T in obtaining regulatory approvals for transactional matters including restructuring and securitization of accounts receivable.
+Finally, we successfully represented AT&T in the proceedings before the BPU to obtain approval of its merger into SBC.